ausbin/mccmd/README.md

 1. a systemd service file for craftbukkit
 2. a java craftbukkit plugin implementing the [mccmd protocol][]
-3. a python client for the mccmd protocol
+3. a c client for the mccmd protocol

 All components are under the [MIT License][].

-An Arch PKGBUILD for the client and systemd unit can be found [here][PKGBUILD].
-A source tarball is [here][sourcetarball].

 systemd unit
 ------------
-By default, `minecraft.service` is set up to run craftbukkit in `/srv/minecraft/` as the user "minecraft" and the group "minecraft".

-You should either create those or modify the content of the unit once it's in `/etc/systemd/system/`.
+`minecraft.service` is a template systemd unit for craftbukkit.
+While it is a complete and working service file, you should modify it to your own requirements.
+Keep in mind, though, that running the minecraft server as its own user and group in its own directory is probably a good idea.

+Like all custom units, `minecraft.service` should live in `/etc/systemd/system/`.

 bukkit plugin
 -------------
-You can download a build of the mccmd bukkit plugin from [here][plugindownload], but if you want to build it yourself, try this (you'll have to find a suitable bukkit build for yourself, of course):
+You can build the plugin with the bundled Makefile, but a (possibly outdated) prebuilt version is available [here][plugindownload] if you're feeling lazy.

     $ git clone git://github.com/ausbin/mccmd.git mccmd
-    $ cd mccmd/plugin/
-    $ curl -o bukkit.jar http://repo.bukkit.org/content/groups/public/org/bukkit/bukkit/$bukkitrel/$bukkitbuild.jar
-    $ CLASSPATH=bukkit.jar ./build.sh
+    $ make Mccmd.jar

 The [yaml][] config file is pretty simple.
 If a config file doesn't already exist, the defaults are copied over when the plugin is enabled.